rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > Useful for understanding why people don't use Rust without trying, even though they are interested enough to complete this survey.
 > TODO Given the strong bias in the sample, I'm not sure if this data is actually useful.

+### As you have indicated that you have not used Rust, what prompted you to participate in this survey?

+Select all that apply:

+- I plan to use Rust in the future.
+- I consider myself part of the Rust Community.
+- Specifically to provide feedback on WHY I do not use Rust.
+- Curiosity.
+- Other [open response]

+> **ADDED**
+>
+> Useful in understanding why non-users contribute;
+> depth of Rust community connection;
+> likelihood of returning to Rust

 ### If you indicated a lack of support for platforms or architectures that you would like to target, which would those be?

 Free form.